abenkhadra/spedi/README.md

 A speculative disassembler for the variable-size Thumb ISA.
 Given an ELF file as input, Spedi can:

-  - Recover correct assembly instructions
+  - Recover correct assembly instructions.
-  - Recover targets of switch jumps tables
+  - Recover targets of switch jumps tables.
   - Identify procedures in the binary and their call graph.

 Spedi works directly on the binary without using any symbol information.
 We found Spedi